 Michael and I made our second trip to New York, September 24-26, 2009.
 We made our way from Kennedy Airport in Queens to Battery Park at the southern tip of Manhattan.
 We again ferried to the Statue of Liberty.
 The Statue is a National Monument.
 They were taking 200 people a day to the crown and were booked until January.
 We headed for Times Square and the Portland Square Hotel, where we checked into our room and prepared for "Kristina in Concert."
-The Portland Square Hotel is located at 132 West 47th Street and now called the Sanctuary Hotel.
+The Portland Square Hotel is located at 132 West 47th Street and is now called Sanctuary Hotel.
 I used my AAA card.

 "Kristina in Concert" was at Carnegie Hall, and we saw it on September 24.
 The characters lined up in front of the orchestra to sing their parts.
 It was nearly 3 hours, and the melodies were full of emotion.
-Even though it was in English, the lyrics were still difficult to understand.
+Even though it was in English, the lyrics were still hard to understand.
 Of course, I knew the story.
 Leaving the theater, Michael asked me what I thought.
 I told him it was an accomplishment, and I saw it with my son!
 We sat high in the balcony, close to the edge.
 A dangerous spot!
 Benny and Bjorn were in the audience and came to the stage at the concert's end.
 The song getting the biggest ovation was "The Gold Turned To Sand."
 Carnegie Hall was built by industrialist Andrew Carnegie in 1891.
 It is located at 57th Street.
 After the show, Michael and I went to a karaoke bar at Times Square.
 I sang "Dancing Queen."

 We took the subway to the Bronx, to 161st Street and the new Yankee Stadium.
 It was built beside the old one.
 It is Steinbrenner's legacy.
 The Yankees beat the Boston Red Sox 9-5.
 The Stadium was the star, and we walked around it, viewing the game from every angle.
 There were huge posters of Yankee greats: Ruth, Gehrig, DiMaggio & Mantle.
 I choked up as we entered the Cathedral.
-We were among friends.

 Our last day, we found Rockefeller Center and the NBC Studios.
 We saw the statue of Prometheus, and I told Michael about the Greek myth, how Prometheus gave the gift of fire to mankind and was punished by Zeus until Hercules set him free.

 Our trip ended with a ride through Central Park.
 We stopped at the John Lennon Imagine Mosaic, and Michael took my picture giving the peace sign.
-Everyone else was flashing the sign, so I did it.
+Everyone else was flashing the sign, so I did.
 The Dakota was nearby, and I recalled how Lennon was shot by Mark David Chapman in December, 1980, and how I called Karen after seeing the story on the front page of the Tennessean.
 Chapman made no attempt to escape.
 He sat on the steps and waited for the police.
 Our driver said Yoko still lives in the Dakota.

 Flying back to Nashville, I told Michael how I fed him a bottle in the bedroom in Lebanon while reading about New York.
 I read that Central Park got its name from being at the center of Manhattan.
 Michael told me it was his dream to go to New York.
 He has been twice!